This recipe is the most authentic lettuce wrap that I know - Korean grilled short ribs, or Kalbi.

 Instructions

-Marinate the short ribs for 4 hours: In a food processor or blender, pulse the garlic and scallion until finely minced.
+Marinate the short ribs for 4 hours: In a food processor or blender, pulse the garlic and scallion with 1-second pulses until finely minced.
 Add the pear, and pulse again until finely minced.
-Add the rest of the marinade ingredients, and run until well combined.
-Toss the ribs and the marinade (I do this in a gallon ziploc bag), and store in the refrigerator for 2-4 hours, turning occasionally to marinate evenly.
+Add the rest of the marinade ingredients and process until well combined.
+Put the short ribs in a gallon zip-top bag (or a baking dish) and pour the marinade over the ribs.
+Seal the bag and store it in the refrigerator for 2-4 hours, turning occasionally to marinate evenly.

-Preheat grill for direct medium heat cooking: Preheat grill for direct cooking over medium heat.
-Clean grate with a grill brush, and brush the grate with a paper towel dipped in vegetable oil.
-On a gas grill, preheat on high for ten minutes, brush the grates clean, then turn the heat down to medium.
+Preheat grill for direct medium heat cooking (350°F): On a gas grill, preheat on high for ten minutes, brush the grates clean, then turn the heat down to medium.
 On a charcoal grill, light the coals, wait until they are covered with gray ash, then spread them in a single layer over the charcoal grate.
-Brush the grill grate clean and you're ready to grill.
+Clean the grate with a grill brush, and then wipe the grate with a paper towel dipped in vegetable oil to oil the grate.

 - Prep Time: 4 hours